37 Android Interview Questions and Answers for 2023

 Be clear on your expectations of the Android developer and use them to condition your search.
 Make reference to specific skills that the developer will need to have prior to you hiring them.
-Do not make mention of any skills that the candidate may require from your own training (if you provide it).
+Do not mention any skills that the candidate may require from your own training (if you provide them).
 Focus exclusively on those skills which you need the applicant to already possess.

 The questions which are included in this guide are divided into three separate groups: Junior Developer, Mid-level developer, and Senior developer.
 If you are looking at hiring a junior Android developer, then the questions which correspond to this section will aid you in your quest.

 - Fundamentals of programming in the desired languages (Java);

 - Programming experience;

 - Working knowledge of XML;